alshival/super_bible/README.md

 * `zraw_data/ES` - folder containing raw Spanish files.

 #### Rename the raw files
 The script picks up the filename and uses it to fill the version field in the `super_bible` dataset.
 Therefore, it is important that you rename the file with the correct abbreviation.
 For the English Standard Bible (ESV), the required *path+filename* would be `zraw_data/EN/ESV.csv`.
-For Rey Samuel's Evangelio de Maria (RSEM), the required *path+filename* would be zraw_data/ES/RSEM.csv.
-And so on by induction.
+For Rey Samuel's Evangelio de Maria (RSEM), the required *path+filename* would be `zraw_data/ES/RSEM.csv.
+And so on by induction`.

 Getting the scripture in this raw format does take some time, but worth the effort.
 It streamlines the construction of the `super_bible` dataset to make incorporating additional languages simple.
 Some of these raw files I found online; others I constructed myself.